Investigating Production of TeV-scale Muons in Extensive Air Shower at 2400 Meters Underground

-Using MCEq, we compute the integrated muon flux above $E_{th}$ for pure proton and pure iron primaries, adopting a broken power-law spectrum consistent with the CR knee~\cite{LHAASO:2024knt}.
+Using MCEq, we compute the integrated muon flux above the energy threshold $E_{th}$ for pure proton and pure iron primaries, adopting a broken power-law spectrum consistent with the CR knee~\cite{LHAASO:2024knt}.
 Results based on the GSF model are included for comparison.
 Experimentally, we extract the integrated muon fluxes with different energy thresholds by combining the measured underground fluxes under various $\theta$ with survival probabilities from mountain simulations, accounting for variations across hadronic models.
 For different $\theta$, the energy thresholds of penetrating muons are different due to variations in rock overburden depths.
 The muon events with $\cos\theta<0.6$ are divided into three groups as before, while those with $\cos\theta>0.6$ are combined due to similar energy thresholds.
-The measured fluxes, shown in Fig.~\ref{fig:mass}, systematically exceed the GSF predictions in the 10~TeV–PeV range for all tested hadronic interaction models, favoring a lighter primary composition with a significance greater than 5.5~$\sigma$ (excluding model-related systematics).
-The excess exhibits an upturn trend as the energy threshold increasing, but limited by the large statistical uncertainty.
+The measured fluxes, shown in Fig.~\ref{fig:mass}, systematically exceed the GSF predictions across all tested hadronic interaction models, favoring a lighter primary composition for CRs within 10~TeV–PeV range, with a significance greater than 5.5~$\sigma$ (excluding model-related systematics).
+The excess exhibits an upturn trend as the energy threshold increases, but is limited by the large statistical uncertainty.